c3ai-lab/BeGit/README.md

 ### Change Settings to your liking
 You could change the settings for the blockchain used in the content.js, but by default the extension uses the [sokol](https://blockscout.com/poa/sokol/) test network for Ethereum.

+## This Extension uses GitHub OAuth
+You can login to Github via OAuth.
+You can change the settings for that.
+This extension works with a google hosted extension.
+**NO NEED TO CHANGE THE SETTINGS**
+The extension gets an ID which you can set in the manifest.json where the oauth2 settings are.
+You can find more about setting up the GitHub App [here](https://docs.github.com/en/developers/apps/getting-started-with-apps).
+It is important to copy the client_id and client_secret you get from the GitHub App and paste those into the oauth.js variables.
+The Callback URL should look like this https://[EXTENSION-ID].chromiumapp.org.
+As mentioned before, for using this extension you do not have to change the settings.

 ## How to use
 1. First install